Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 All non-domain joined catalogs feature VDAs which are not joined to a domain.
 In addition, the VDAs cannot have any access to an on-premises network.

 Typical uses for non-domain-joined VDAs are DevOps and providing access to third-party users for code development and testing activities.
 In a normal workgroup, the client machine administrator does not have control over managing the users, deploy updates, and so on.
-But in Citrix Managed Desktops administrators have control over the machines and users the are authenticated.
+But in Citrix Virtual Apps and Desktops Standard for Azure administrators have control over the machines and users the are authenticated.
 For user authentication there are three options:

 Non-domain-joined catalogs with Citrix managed Azure AD

 Citrix-managed Azure AD is used to manage users.
-Here customers don’t need to access resources from the on-premises network.
+Here customers don’t must access resources from the on-premises network.
 This deployment is the simplest way to conduct POCs for non-domain-joined VDAs.
-Limited user management is performed through the CMD UI.
+Limited user management is performed through the CVAD Standard UI.
 The Citrix managed Azure AD does not offer all the options of Azure AD authentication, for example, MFA is not configurable with the Citrix managed Azure AD.

 Non-domain-joined catalogs with customer-managed Azure AD